 MCS reviews complaints about quality of care by your health plan or its contracted medical providers.
 Quality of care issues may involve concerns about a provider's knowledge or skill, behavior, attitude, diagnosis and treatment.

 Please note, quality of care complaints are peer reviewed.
 Peer reviewed records are confidential by law - Minn.
 Stat. §145.64.
 This means that neither you nor your representative can see the results of the HMO peer review process.
 The Minnesota Department of Health has the authority to review the health plans complete peer review file, but we are also prohibited from providing you with information about this file.

 involves two phases:

 1. The investigator gathers information from you and other parties.
-We will review medical records when available to identify areas of concern.
-We will direct your health plan to review your complaint and all identified issues.
-We notify you that your complaint has been forwarded for a quality assurance review.
+We will direct your health plan to review your complaint.
+We notify you that your complaint has been forwarded for a quality assurance review at the health plan.

 2. Once the health plan has completed its review, an on-site visit is scheduled.
 Our department must ensure that your plan follows its own rules on how to deliver quality healthcare.
 Your plan must:

 - include all relevant factors in the evaluation